shadjac/aws-tf-elasticsearch/README.md

 ### Pre-requisites
 1. Install terraform binary and add to `PATH`
 2. Create AWS ACCESS and SECRET key pair and edit the `main.tf` `aws` provider section.
 3. Create `aws pem file` so that you can login to instances using `ssh`.
+Provide its name in `variables.tf`
 4. All files under `conf` directory are to be uploaded to S3 bucket for e.g `s3://elasticsearch-config`.
-This are
-   referred by `bootstrap.sh` at runtime.
+This are referred by `init.tpl` at runtime.
 5. Script `upload-files-to-s3.sh` can do this for you.
 It uploads files to S3 for first time usage privided you have `awscli` configured with access/secret keys.
 This can be done from aws console too.
+6. Have your machine's public IP handy!

 ### Files
-1. `main.tf` : terraform file
+1. `main.tf` : terraform root module
-2. `bootstrap.sh` : script that bootstraps the server at boot.
-The content should be base64 encoded which is then used in `main.tf` under `resource "aws_launch_configuration" "es-launch-conf"`
+2. `files/init.tpl` : script that bootstraps the server at boot.
+3. `iam.tf` : In case of more than one node in cluster, using ec2 discovery plugin, certain permissions to be given to each node.
+4. `variables.tf` : Edit this file as per requirement.
+For now, traffic is allowed from only `whitelisted cidr`.

 ### Steps
 - `git clone https://github.com/shadjac/elasticsearch-terraform.git`